IPhone 17 Pro: Chipset

 The iPhone 17 Pro and Pro Max use the A19 Pro system on a chip.
-It incorporates the new Apple-designed N1 networking chip, part of a trend by Apple to reduce reliance on Broadcom.
+It incorporates the new Apple-designed N1 networking chip, part of the trend by Apple to reduce reliance on Broadcom.
 The Pro and Pro Max do not use Apple's new C1X modem found in the iPhone Air, opting instead for Qualcomm's Snapdragon X80.
 Apple said it intends to continue adoption of its own chips going forward, but that was not the focus for this year.
-The iPhone 17 Pro comes with 12 GB of RAM.
+The base iPhone 17 Pro comes with 12 GB of RAM.

 Display

-The Pro has a 6.3-inch display (2622×1206-pixel resolution) and the Pro Max has a 6.9-inch display (2868×1320-pixel resolution).
-Excluding size, both displays are identical to the display on the standard iPhone 17 and support up to 3000 nits of brightness.
+The Pro has a 6.3 in display (2622×1206 pixel resolution) and the Pro Max has a 6.9 in display (2868×1320 pixel resolution).
+Excluding size, both displays are identical to the display on the standard iPhone 17 and support up to 3,000 nits of brightness.